 Because I take my camera a lot of times when I’m running and riding and stuff like that I just take photos along the way for Blogs and other social media apps but this allows me to get the exact right frame which is useful again when you’re in action scenarios.

 7. Updated Super Photo & HRD Toggle

-But there is these weird ghosting artifacts that don’t quite line up and you see trails it just you know it when you see it sort of thing and GoPro says they’ve done a lot of work both at the processing side as well as the algorithm side to reduce or eliminate.
+But there are these weird ghosting artefacts that don’t quite line up and you see trails it just you know it when you see it sort of thing and GoPro says they’ve done a lot of work both at the processing side as well as the algorithm side to reduce or eliminate.

 8. Time Wrap 2.0

-It’s speed up and slowed down were expected so that’s pretty good stuff if you want the manual modes don’t worry it’s still there they didn’t go anywhere.
+It speeds up and slowed down was expected so that’s pretty good stuff if you want the manual modes don’t worry it’s still there they didn’t go anywhere.

 9. New Digital Lenses